karessat/InteractiveRadialScanHitsChart/DEPLOYMENT.md

 - **Node Version**: >=16.0.0
 - **Static Assets**: All assets are properly bundled and optimized
 - **Production Server**: Uses `serve` package for optimal static file serving
+- **Build Dependencies**: Vite and related build tools are in production dependencies for Heroku compatibility

 ### Performance Optimizations Included
 - Code splitting with vendor chunks